huggingface/blog/gradio-reload.md

 # AI Aps in a Flash with Gradio's Reload Mode

 In this post, I will show you how you can build a functional AI application quickly with Gradio's reload mode.
-If you are already familiar with Gradio, please skip to the second [section](#building-a-document-analyzer-application).
+But before we get to that, I want to explain what reload mode does and why Gradio implements its own auto-reloading logic.
+If you are already familiar with Gradio and want to get to building, please skip to the third [section](#building-a-document-analyzer-application).

-## What does reload mode do?
+## What Does Reload Mode Do?

-To put it simply, it pulls in the latest changes from your source files without restarting the gradio server.
+To put it simply, it pulls in the latest changes from your source files without restarting the Gradio server.
 If that does not make sense yet, please continue reading.

 Gradio is a popular Python library for creating interactive machine learning apps.
 Gradio developers declare their UI layout entire in python and add some python logic that triggers whenever a UI event happens.
 It's easy to learn if you know basic python.
 Check out this [quickstart](https://www.gradio.app/guides/quickstart) if you are not familiar with Gradio.

-Gradio applications are launched like any other python script, just run `python app.py` (the file with the gradio code can be called anything).
+Gradio applications are launched like any other python script, just run `python app.py` (the file with the Fradio code can be called anything).
 If you want to make changes to your app, you stop the server (typically with `Ctrl + C`), edit your source file, and then re-run the script.

 Having to stop and relaunch the server can introduce a lot of latency while you are developing your app.
 It would be better if there was a way to pull in the latest code changes automatically so you can test new ideas instantly.

 That's exactly what Gradio's reload mode does.
 Simply run `gradio app.py` instead of `python app.py` to launch your app in reload mode!

+## Why Did Gradio Build Its Own Reloader?

+Gradio applications are run with [uvicorn](https://www.uvicorn.org/), an asynchronous server for python web frameworks.
+Uvicorn already offers [auto-reloading](https://www.uvicorn.org/) but Gradio implements its own logic for the following reasons:

+1. **Faster Reloading**: Uvicorn's auto-reload will shut down the server and spin it back up.
+This is faster than doing it by hand, but it's too slow for developing a Gradio app.
+Gradio developers build their UI in python so they should see how ther UI looks as soon as a change is made.
+This is standard in the javascript ecosystem but it's new to python.
+2. **Selective Reloading**: Gradio applications are AI applications.
+This means they typically load an AI model into memory or connect to a datastore like a vector database.
+Relaunching the server during development will mean reloading that model or reconnecting to that database, which introduces too much latency between development cycles.
+To fix this issue, Gradio introduces an `if gr.NO_RELOAD:` code-block that you can use to mark code that should not be reloaded.
+This is only possible if Gradio implemented its own reloading logic.

 In the rest of this post, I will show you how you can quickly build a functional AI App with reload mode.